 About Josh Nash : He was a brilliant Mathematician.
 His path-breaking contributions in the fields of fundamental contributions to game theory, differential geometry, and the study of partial differential equations are priceless.
 (There are actual people who are experts in these areas!
 I remember how I was disgustingly under-prepared on these topics for my exams even after spending countless sleepless nights).
 His work on game theory has helped in better understanding the interplay of decision making and changes in simple and complex systems.
 He was awarded Nobel Prize in Economic Sciences in 1994 along with two other game theorists.

 Book Review : Welcome to the complicated and delicate yet enigmatic, awe-inspiring and encouraging world of Josh Nash esp. when seen through the eyes of Sylvia Nasar.
 It is an account of how a genius surpasses his medical condition, which was deemed incurable by doctors, morphed the world of mathematics and economics and went on to become a Nobel Laureate.
-Sylvia Nasar does not go after explaining the mathematical pursuits of John Nash and sticks to his personal and professional life and the ups-downs he had to endure throughout.
+Sylvia Nasar does not go after explaining the mathematical pursuits of John Nash.
+He has written about his personal and professional life, and the hardships and adversities that came along the way.

 4. Alan Turing: The Enigma